 10 Lifestyle Hacks That Are Helping Me Right Now

-Hey guys, here’s a tactical practical look at what I’ve been doing this summer and fall to recover vitality while dealing with Mold Biotoxin Illness and Lyme-Babesia infection.
+Hey guys, here’s a tactical practical look at what I did on a daily basis to recover vitality while dealing with Mold Biotoxin Illness and Lyme-Babesia infection.
+I still do most of this, even though I through I'm mostly recovered.

-You don’t have to be sick to benefit from some of the things I’ve been doing, so that’s why I’m sharing them with you.
+Because you don’t have to be sick to benefit from some of the things I’ve been doing.
+That’s why I’m sharing them with you.

-From my point of view, there are 5 domains of Human Flourishing:
+From my point of view, there are 5 domains of Cognitive Health and Well-Being:

 Losing track of any one of these is like losing a spoke from a bicycle wheel: you might get by, but the ride is going to get bumpy.